kaletsidk776/projectile-motion-simulation/README.md

 ### Numerical Integration

-The simulation uses Euler integration to update the motion step-by-step.
+This simulation uses Euler integration to update the motion step-by-step.

 Velocity update: